AAArena/First-Closed-Doors-Competition/developing/2-YourOwnAlgobot.md

 ### D: Create New Repository

-Now you are going to use GitHub desktop to turn the recently renamed folder back into a GitHub repository, this time with the name of your own bot.
+Now you are going to use GitHub Desktop to turn the recently renamed folder back into a GitHub repository, this time with the name of your own bot.
 This is what you need to do:

 1. Go to GitHub Desktop, click _File > New Repository...